 COE Verification Process – $1 – estimated to take 2-3 minutes: People who have a valid Certificate of Eligibility – usually people who work for ammunition vendors and/or handle ammunition in the course of their duties – may use this option.
 COE holders only need their COE number; they do not have to carry the actual certificate.

-Basic Ammunition Eligibility Check – $19 – can take several days (no time estimate provided by the Department of Justice).
-This is for California residents who are not in the Automated Firearm System.
+Basic Ammunition Eligibility Check – $19 – can take several days.
+This is for people who are not in the Automated Firearm System.
 Unfortunately, using this option will not get you entered into the AFS, so until you purchase or register a gun to get in the AFS, you have to pay the $19 every time you buy ammunition.

 Note: If you purchase ammunition while purchasing a firearm, you do not need to get a separate background check for the ammo – the check for the gun will suffice.
 But you won’t be able to take home your ammo until you take home your gun.